AndrewSav/Memento/README.md

 ## Building

 You can build in VS2022.
 You can use `build.ps1` to build the Release with .Net core SDK.
-Look at `global.json` to find out which SDK version you need installed.
 You probably want to delete your `bin`/`obj` before the build so that the build output does not have irrelevant files you might have used during testing.

 ## Change Log

+* 1.4.1
+  * Added `Watch Subfolders` setting
+  * Added `Minimum minutes between backups` setting
+  * Remove warp based builds as .net can now do this natively
+  * Fixed an issue with `Show number of files backed up` option not respected
+  * Watcher notifications that do not match backup filter are now ignored
+  * Embbed PDB into executable
 * 1.4.0
   * Upgraded to .net 8
-  * Fixed issue with deleteing saves on Google Drive
+  * Fixed issue with deleting saves on Google Drive
 * 1.3.0

   * Upgraded to .net SDK 6.0.101
-  * Pathes to the game executable and the save folder are now saved per PC making it easier to sync the backups with the likes of Dropbox and Google Drive
+  * Paths to the game executable and the save folder are now saved per PC making it easier to sync the backups with the likes of Dropbox and Google Drive
 * 1.2.0

   * Upgraded to .net SDK 6.0.100
   * Added an confirmation dialog when deleting a backup
   * Added help links to advanced filtering window
 * 1.1.0

   * Upgraded to .net SDK 5.0.400